nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 end
 ```

-`try_new_outbound_peer` variable is used for some situation when a node can't get any usage messages in a duration time, we set `try_new_outbound_peer` to `true` and allow the node to connect to more extra outbound peers, we'll introduce this strategy later.
+`try_new_outbound_peer` variable is used for some situation where a node can't get any useful messages in a duration time.
+Then we will set `try_new_outbound_peer` to `true` and allow the node to connect to more extra outbound peers.
+This strategy would be introduced later.

 Under this strategy, the attacker must achieve the following conditions to apply an eclipse attack: